-As stated in Policy LU-16, its implementation would require amendment of Article 26 of the City Charter.
-Policy CC- 12 would also probably require amendment to Article 26.
-The effort to repeal Article 26 in its entirety in the November 3 election appears to have failed.
+Policies CC- 12 and LU-15 would also probably require amendment to Article 26 of the City Charter.
+The effort to repeal Article 26 in its entirety in the November 3 election failed.

-See our September 12, 2020 letter (attached) for more complete comments on these policies, as well as on other related provisions, including Policies LU-1, LU-15, LU-17, LU-18 and CC-17.
+See our September 12, 2020 letter (attached) for more complete comments on these policies, as well as on other related provisions, including Policies LU-1, LU-16, LU-17, LU-18 and CC-17.